 On the site of the Council Bluff where Lewis and Clark first held council with the Indians, once stood Old Fort Atkinson, built in the year 1819, the first United States fort in Nebraska.
 The Rifle regiment and the Sixth Infantry were here.
-It was a large, strong fort with fifteen cannon and several hundred soldiers.
+It was a large, strong fort with 15 cannons and several hundred soldiers.
 Besides the soldiers there were teamsters, laborers, traders, hunters, trappers, and Indians, making a town of nearly a thousand people.
 They had a brickyard and a lime kiln.
 Rock was quarried from the ledges along the river.
 A sawmill and a grist mill were kept busy.
 Hundreds of acres of rich Nebraska land were farmed and thousands of bushels of grain were raised.
 Roads ran in all directions from this fort on the Council Bluff.

 Indians came to it from all parts of the West for it was the most western army post in the United States.
 From far-off Santa Fe, Mexicans came here to meet the Pawnee Indians and make peace with them.
 White women were here.

 There were marriages and births.
 Children played about the bluff and the first school in Nebraska was taught here.
 Fort Atkinson was the largest town in early Nebraska and the only town in Nebraska at that time.